MOONY (MOONY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MOONY Historical Price

-According to the latest data gathered on MOONY live price page, the current price of MOONY is 0.00006115USD.
-The circulating supply of MOONY(MOONY) is 999.96M MOONY , giving it a market capitalization of $61.45K.
+According to the latest data gathered on MOONY live price page, the current price of MOONY is 0USD.
+The circulating supply of MOONY(MOONY) is 999.96M MOONY , giving it a market capitalization of $55.95K.

 The MOONY Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MOONY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.